 - Can a Hybrid Home Loan be prepaid?

-The National Housing Board and the RBI have removed prepayment penalty on every home loan with floating rate of interest, since 2012.
-This suggests that if a borrower decides to prepay their hybrid home loan during the tenure with fixed rate of interest, a prepayment penalty is levied by the lending bank.
+The National Housing Board and the RBI have removed prepayment penalty on every home loan with a floating rate of interest, since 2012.
+This suggests that if a borrower decides to prepay their hybrid home loan during the tenure with a fixed rate of interest, a prepayment penalty is levied by the lending bank.

 - Are hybrid Loans Advantageous from a Financial Angle?

-A hybrid loan combines the advantages of floating rate and fixed rate loans.
+A hybrid loan combines the advantages of floating rate and fixed-rate loans.
 This helps in minimizing the effects of adverse fluctuations in lending rates.
 It also allows the borrower to enjoy the advantages that originate from the beneficial changes in both these types of rates.